Technology Transfer at Tulane University: History and Mission

 Technology transfer at Tulane University moves cutting edge research into the broader community, educates external constituencies about the development and implications of the research and sees that the products of Tulane research are deployed to the broadest possible public benefit.
 Technology transfer, while viewed simply as a potential revenue source at some research institutions, has long been considered an important extension of Tulane University's core missions of education, research and service.

 Technology transfer began in earnest at Tulane well before the formal establishment of an office dedicated to the function.
 Key researchers in the School of Medicine sought patent protection for their inventions beginning the early 1980s, and worked proactively with industry to develop these inventions and bring them to market.
-Since that time, the Office of Technology Transfer and Intellectual Property Development has successfully moved the fruit of Tulane researchers into industrial collaborations aimed at bringing new technologies to market to deliver meaningful public benefit.
+Since that time, the Office of Intellectual Property Management has successfully moved the fruit of Tulane researchers into industrial collaborations aimed at bringing new technologies to market to deliver meaningful public benefit.